Jimmy MacCarthy: Europe-China Culture & Art Exchange Research Association (current work 2020–present)

-While MacCarthy no longer records or performs live, he and his wife Chen Quimei are, as of 2020, doing what they can to promote the public welfare cause of European-Chinese cultural and artistic exchanges.
-Quimei is the president of the Europe-China Culture & Art Exchange Research Association, while MacCarthy serves as the honorary president.
+While MacCarthy took a 10-year break from performing from 2020, himself and his wife Chen Quimei promoted the public welfare cause of European-Chinese cultural and artistic exchanges.
+Quimei is the president of the Europe-China Culture & Art Exchange Research Association, while MacCarthy served as the honorary president.

-Their work involves actively singing for world peace to demonstrate that there are no borders for the love of the Chinese, and together they practice the concept of community of common destiny for all mankind.

 MacCarthy and Quimei lead the European Chinese Culture and Arts Exchange and Cooperation Research Association and the Chinese and foreign International Family Association, which are both involved in international joint anti-epidemic welfare activities between Europe and China, in an effort to build a multi-dimensional and diversified bridge for cultural and artistic exchanges between Europe and China.
 The organization is composed of artists and related cultural and art institutions from Europe and China.
 Their headquarters is in Ireland but branches have been established in Europe and many places in China.